Cat café

 A cat café is a theme café whose attraction is cats who can be watched and played with.
 Patrons pay a cover fee, generally hourly, and thus cat cafés can be seen as a form of supervised indoor pet rental.

-"Cat café" has been officially recognized in the online edition of the Oxford Dictionary of English since August 2015.

 History

 The world's first cat café, "Cat Flower Garden" (貓花園), opened in Taipei, Taiwan, in 1998 and eventually became a global tourist destination.
-The concept blossomed in Japan, where the first one named "Neko no Jikan" (lit.
+The concept spread to Japan, where the first one named "Neko no Jikan" (lit.
 "Cat's Time") was opened in Osaka in 2004.
-Due to Japan's land size and population, many residents live in small apartments or condominiums which do not allow pets, making a cat café a very popular destination for young workers looking for the companionship and comfort offered.
-Tokyo's first cat café, named "Neko no mise" (Cat's Store), opened in 2005.
+Due to Japan's land size and population, many residents live in small apartments or condominiums which do not allow pets, making cat cafés a very popular destination for young workers looking for the companionship and comfort offered.
+Tokyo's first cat café, named "Neko no Mise" (Cat's Store), opened in 2005.
 After this, the popularity of cat cafés boomed in Japan.
-From 2005 to 2010, seventy-nine cat cafés opened across the country.
+From 2005 to 2010, 79 cat cafés opened across the country.

+In some jurisdictions, cat cafés allow humans to pet, feed, and play with cats and other domesticated animals.
+Originally popular in Singapore, Malaysia, Indonesia, Japan, Korea, and mainland China, as of 2025, cat cafes exist in Dubai, Florida, Michigan, United Kingdom, Pennsylvania, and California.
+In Europe, cat cafés took off in places like Paris, Berlin, and London.

+"Cat café" was added to the online edition of the Oxford Dictionary of English in August 2015.

 Controversy

-In the United Kingdom animal charities disagree on whether cat cafés are a suitable environment for cats, with the RSPCA, Cats Protection and the Celia Hammond Animal Trust criticizing them for keeping large numbers of cats in a confined space with a revolving population of people.
-International Cat Care takes a more positive view, saying, "It is a difficult environment to get right but it's not impossible by any means."
-However, all the charities agree that cat cafés need to be properly regulated.
+In the United Kingdom, animal charities disagree on whether cat cafés are a suitable environment for cats, with the RSPCA, Cats Protection and the Celia Hammond Animal Trust criticizing them for keeping large numbers of cats in a confined space with a revolving population of people.
+However, International Cat Care, a nonprofit organization, takes a more positive view, saying, "It is a difficult environment to get right but it's not impossible by any means."
+All the charities agreed that cat cafés need to be properly regulated.